Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

 When growing Hoya Carnosa or other varieties indoor, indirect sunlight is easier to obtain.
 It should be placed on a shelf near a window, but not directly in the sun.
 Here, the plant can receive bright light but not direct sunlight.

 A good light condition will help your plant flower and grow appropriately.

-- Hoya plants can survive in areas with less sunlight than where there is.
+- Hoya plant can survive in areas with less sunlight than where there is.
 A room that faces east or west and receives early morning or late afternoon sun is preferable.

 - Hoya plant can benefit from artificial lighting, especially during the winter season.
 The right amount of light will make Hoya grow faster and speed up flower blooming.

-- You can keep the plant close to the window with very bright light during winter, but move them away from the scorching sun in summer to a shade.
+- You can keep the plant close to window with very bright light during winter, but move them away from the scorching sun in summer, to a shade.

-Hoyas are tropical plants native to South Asian countries; they thrive best in a warm climate.
+Hoyas are tropical plants native to South Asian countries, they thrive best in warm climate.
 These plants are very fussy in low temperatures.
 In winter, they need areas with warmer temperatures.

 If the temperature falls below a specific range, even on a mild day, the flowers will not bloom.
 Hoya plants do well in temperature ranges of 66.2°F and 84.2°F.

 If the temperatures drop below 60°F, flower production reduces.
 A further fall in temperature can lead to wilting and the death of your plants.